site2site/site2site.github.io/intro.md

-## Session B – Operating System and Apps
+## Session B – Operating System and Programs/Apps

 ### We will then distribute our hardware catalog around the [Studio-X Global Network](http://www.arch.columbia.edu/studio-x-global/locations)